radekgrzywacz/Spotify_stats/README.md

 specific regions of the world: Asia, America, Africa, Europe.
 Available data file.

-Project was supposed to be made in C++, but because I wanted completely focus on C# my proffessor agreeded to make it in C#.
+Project was supposed to be made in C++, but because I wanted to completely focus on C# my proffessor agreeded to make it in C#.
 In repo you can also find some of my C++ exercises done during the course.